 5. Nebraska Wesleyan University

 Nebraska Wesleyan University also boasts one of the best nursing schools in Nebraska.
-The school was established in 1887 via charter and currently enrolls around 2,000 students at its two campuses in Omaha and Lincoln.
+The school opened in 1887 via charter.
+Today it enrolls around 2,000 students at its two campuses in Omaha and Lincoln.
 The private four-year institution offers undergraduate, Master’s, and post-master’s nursing programs of study.
 In addition, the Nebraska Wesleyan nursing program is one of the few in the college to extend beyond the undergraduate program, offering a master’s certificate.
-Nebraska Wesleyan is a good choice for students interested in a nursing program at a four-year university in Nebraska.
+Furthermore, it is a good choice for students who want to attend a nursing program at a four-year university in Nebraska.

-Nebraska Wesleyan University has been accredited by the Higher Learning Commission.
-Nebraska Wesleyan University’s bachelor’s and master’s degrees in nursing are accredited by Commission on Collegiate Nursing Education (CCNE).
+NWU has accreditation from the Higher Learning Commission.
+And, its bachelor’s and master’s degrees in nursing have accreditation from the Commission on Collegiate Nursing Education (CCNE).

 Degrees: BSN, RN-BSN, MSN